techmateTristan/inventory-control/design_and_technology_decisions.md

 ### SQL or NoSQL

 Favour NoSQL for the folowing reasons:
-- Less mental overheads
+- Less mental overheads re using SQL
 - no JOINS / UNIONS
-- single table - no entity relations
+- ~~single table~~ - some whole / part relations
 - ragged table structure / variable number of columns per row

+Disadvantages of NoSQL
+- less flexibilty in design comapred to normalised schema
+- following on - view desgn needs to inform data model

 ### MongoDB or CouchDB